2024 London mayoral election: Campaign

 In February 2023 the Green Party selected Zoë Garbett, a councillor on Hackney London Borough Council who works on health inequalities for the NHS, to be their mayoral candidate.
 Garbett also ran in the 2023 Hackney mayoral by-election, where she came second with 24.5% of the vote.
 She said that if elected mayor of London, she would introduce free bus transport for people under the age of 22 and "free morning travel for older people", de-prioritise policing of cannabis and improve protection for renters.
 She proposed a strategy for London to reach zero murders by 2034, in part by hiring youth workers.
 She said she supported expansion of the ULEZ to cover all of Greater London, but wanted greater financial support for owners of non-compliant cars.
 She said that she wanted to replace the ULEZ and congestion charge with road pricing based on "distances driven, vehicle emissions, time of day and location", with potential to account for the number of passengers in the future.
 Garbett said that she wanted the Silvertown Tunnel to be closed to cars.
 She advocated a "London living wage" of £15 an hour.
 In January 2024 she proposed a two-year rent freeze and a rent commission that would set target rents.
 She said she would buy more homes from the general market to be let out as council housing.

 The Liberal Democrats selected Rob Blackie in August 2023.
 Blackie said he would provide legal support to undocumented immigrants who had lived in London for several years to seek citizenship and maintain Khan's policy of free school meals for at least one more year.
 He promised to seek devolution of work permits in the form of a "London passport" to attract foreign workers.
-He said that reducing crime and prosecuting more sexual offenders were priorities for him, and that he would deprioritise the policing of drug possession and significantly reduce the use of stop and search powers.
+He said that reducing crime and prosecuting more sexual offenders were priorities for him, and that he would deprioritise the policing of drug possession and significantly reduce the use of Stop and Search powers.
 He proposed a new "Sexual Offences Unit" of the Metropolitan Police with a target of returning the proportion of sexual offenders being caught from 9% back to 18%, the level it was in 2016.
 He proposed a "voluntary tourist tax" levied on hotel bills to raise more funds for policing.
-Blackie promised to introduce grants to pay for the installation of solar panels and trialling both allowing all buses to be hailed from any location after 10pm and free cycle hire on Sundays.
+Blackie promised to introduce grants to pay for the installation of solar panels and trialling both allowing all buses to be hailed from any location after 10 pm and free cycle hire on Sundays.
 He said he wanted ULEZ implementation to be "fairer", giving an example of some night shift workers being charged to both go to and leave work.
 Blackie said that Khan's policy of freezing London Underground fares was "phoney", as it did not apply to travelcard tickets or caps linked to travelcard prices.
-He promised to cancel the Underground fare freeze and suspension of peak prices on Fridays in order to increase police budgets by £117 million.
+He promised to cancel the Underground fare freeze and suspension of peak prices on Fridays to increase police budgets by £117 million.
 He said that Khan and Hall would be equally bad mayors.